 I've seen all three and all are good, even if Gernot has some legendary excellence brought by the years while the others are new in the role.
 Gernot!Abronsius genuinely likes Alfred and cares for him even if occasionally forgets it while concentrating on books, and he's a silly but very warm character.
 A bit too silly and warm even, I started to get annoyed with his silliness.
 Martin!Abronsius is smart and full of sharp logic, and he more just rolls his eyes at Alfred.
 I think we saw his premiere as Abronsius in autumn, and later we saw him again.
 Fernand Delosch was somewhere in between; if I remember right he was most like the nutty professor out of those three.

-Vienna (later used in St. Petersburg).
+The ending had been slightly modified in Vienna (later used in St. Petersburg).
 Abronsius sings the "Wir sind entkommen" part, but after that the music changes in tone and becomes dark and threatening.
 Abronsius notices that Alfred is gone and goes to look for him, and on the same time Krolock walks from the audience to the stage after Abronsius and starts to laugh.
 In October he followed Abronsius to the sets which pretty much looked like the Professor was going to be a vampire too, but in April Krolock stayed in the middle of the stage and was then lowered under it.
 The change makes the scene work a bit better, I like it when they leave the ending a bit more open and don't tell everything.
 Still I think that the whole scene tells too much and doesn't add anything to the story, on the contrary.
 However, Sarah and Alfred (and Krolock) joining the finale is a nice touch, even if I've always understood that S&A are a part of the "revolution" anyway, we just don't see them.
 It also wouldn't work with every Krolock, but in Vienna they had these younger rock-types.

 It also depends on the Abronsius how this scene works.
 With Gernot Kranner it was upsetting, he was so worried of Alfred and it felt horrible to see a sweet old man almost scared for Alfred while Krolock approached him threateningly.
 With Martin Planz and Fernand Delosch I liked the scene a bit more, they didn't sound scared but only frustrated with the boy, and that matched the previous and the following scene much better.
 With Gernot the mood changed too much, from cheerful to distressed and then back to cheerful.
 Music-wise the added scene doesn't fit anything and feels out of place.